google/ExoPlayer/extensions/mediasession/README.md

-# ExoPlayer MediaSession Extension #
+# ExoPlayer MediaSession extension #

 ## Description ##

-The MediaSession Extension mediates between an ExoPlayer instance and a [MediaSession][].
+The MediaSession extension mediates between an ExoPlayer instance and a [MediaSession][].
 It automatically retrieves and implements playback actions and syncs the player state with the state of the media session.
 The behaviour can be extended to support other playback and custom actions.